 - Always keep hotel doors locked, and store valuables in secure areas.

 - If possible, choose hotel rooms between the 2nd and 6th floors.

 Healthy Travel Packing List

-Use the Healthy Travel Packing List for Pitcairn Islands (U.K.) for a list of health-related items to consider packing for your trip.
-Talk to your doctor about which items are most important for you.
+Remind your patients to pack health and safety items.
+Use the Healthy Travel Packing List for Pitcairn Islands (U.K.) for a list of health-related items they should consider packing.

 After Your Trip

 If you are not feeling well after your trip, you may need to see a doctor.
 If you need help finding a travel medicine specialist, see Find a Clinic.
 Be sure to tell your doctor about your travel, including where you went and what you did on your trip.
 Also tell your doctor if you were bitten or scratched by an animal while traveling.